Bretton Woods Monetary Institute & Festival

 Reform of the private financial system is the primary solution discussed by the mainstream media.

-Proposed by the Federal Reserve Bank of Minneapolis
+Presented by Neel Kashkari, president of the Federal Reserve Bank of Minneapolis

 - A New International Monetary System: Global Trade & Capital Clearing Union